Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Online entries: payment must be made in full online either via credit card or visa/mastercard debit card.

-Late entries will be accepted but will incur a NZ$30 late fee per entrant.
+Late entries will be accepted only via the online entry portal but will incur a +NZ$30 late fee per event entered.

-Any payment not received by 8pm Friday June 6th will incur a late payment fee of $100 per team entry.
-Please make cash payments at the Friday 6th June registration (6pm-8pm)
+Any payment not received by 5pm Friday May 22nd will incur a late payment fee of $100 per team entry.

 Players will not be eligible to compete until entry payment has been received.